Jacques Demers

-Jacques Demers (born 25 August 1944) is a former Canadian Senator, former broadcaster and former professional ice hockey head coach.
+Jacques Demers (born 25 August 1944) is a Canadian former Senator, former broadcaster and former professional ice hockey head coach.
 Demers had started out as a chief scout for the Chicago Cougars of the World Hockey Association before rising to director of player personnel.
 When the team folded in 1975, he joined the Indianapolis Racers.
 Five games into the 1975-76 season, he was named interim coach of the team and led them to a division championship.
 After a second season saw him reach the postseason again, he left the team to coach the Cincinnati Stingers for 1977, but he did not elect to stay with the team after just one season.
 He was soon hired to coach the Quebec Nordiques in 1978 and coached them to a 2nd place finish in the final season of the WHA.
-He coached the first season of the Nordiques in the National Hockey League before he was fired in 1980.
+He coached the first season of the Nordiques in the National Hockey League (NHL) before he was fired in 1980.
 Three years later, he returned to the NHL with the St. Louis Blues, where he led them to the postseason in each of his three seasons that included a trip to the Conference Finals in 1986 (the first appearance for the team in sixteen years) before he left to coach the Detroit Red Wings in 1986.
 He led the Red Wings to the Conference Finals twice and won two division titles but was let go after the team missed the playoffs in 1990.
-He was hired to coach the Montreal Canadiens in 1992 and in his first season, he led the team to the Stanley Cup Finals, which they won in five games for what is currently the last victory by a Canadien team.
+He was hired to coach the Montreal Canadiens in 1992 and in his first season, he led the team to the Stanley Cup Final, which they won in five games for what is currently the last victory by a Canadian team.
 The Canadiens sputtered in 1994 and Demers was fired five games into the 1995 season.
 He closed his career out with the Tampa Bay Lightning, coaching from 1997 to 1999.
+In total, he went to the postseason eleven times in eighteen seasons as a coach.

 After his coaching career ended, Demers became an analyst for Montreal Canadiens games on RDS.
 On 27 August 2009, he was nominated by Prime Minister Stephen Harper to fill the Canadian Senate seat vacated by Yoine Goldstein.
 Senator Demers represented the Conservative Party in the Senate until December 2015 when he resigned from the Conservative caucus in order to sit as an Independent.
 On his 75th birthday on 25 August 2019, he left his position as Senator.

 Early life

 Demers worked a variety of jobs at a young age to support his family, which included a grocery store and Coke truck driver.
-He played hocket in the Montreal Junior League but elected to retire in favor of coaching when he broke his leg at 18.
+He played hockey in the Montreal Junior League but elected to retire in favor of coaching when he broke his leg at 18.
 He later moved to the South Shore and became coach of the Chateauguay Wings, a Junior B team in Quebec.